1926 Colored World Series: Game 7

 Chicago blew a lead for the fourth and final time in the Series, but a late rally gave them a win to make the series 3–2.

 Bacharach started the scoring in the third after two ground outs led to Ambrose Reid at bat.
 He hit a double to right field, and Chance Cummings scored him in with a single to right to make it 1–0.
 Chicago followed in the fourth inning after having loaded the bases on a single, an error, and a hit by pitch.
 Charlie Williams would help score a run when starting pitcher Hubert Lockhart threw a walk.
 Chances for more were dashed when the runner on third was picked off, but the game was tied.
 On their next chance to bat in the fifth, they broke the game open.
 With one out, Jelly Gardner lined a single that was followed by a walk to Dave Malarcher.
 Sandy Thompson would line a double into left field that scored Gardner.
 One batter later, George Sweatt hit a triple to center that cleared the bases and gave them a 4–1 lead.

 Bacharach would chip away at the lead late in the game.
 In the seventh inning, Willie Jones hit a leadoff double to right field.
 One batter later, Hubert Lockhart hit a single to left to score Jones and make it 4–2.
 In the eighth inning, Oliver Marcell hit a leadoff single to right field, and Chaney White followed it with a triple to left to cut the game to 4–3.
 A sacrifice fly by Joe Lewis score White to make it 4-4.

 The game was decided in the ninth inning.
 Starter Hubert Lockhart had gotten the leadoff hitter to pop-out, but he was replaced after Dave Malarcher had hit a single and stole second base.
 Lockhart had allowed nine hits in 8 1/3 innings with four walks and one strikeout.
-He was relieved for Arthur "Rats" Henderson.
+He was relieved for Rats Henderson.
 Henderson got Sandy Thompson to strikeout to make it two outs with a runner on second for John Hines.
 However, a passed ball by catcher Willie Jones advanced Malarcher to third base.
 Hines responded with a single to right field that scored the winning run.
 Bill Foster had allowed four runs on eight hits with three walks and five strikeouts.